Step 1 – Getting started

 Your governing document will outline how you should recruit board members.
 You should also consider the role of board members in your organisation and whether they will have significant contact with children or vulnerable groups.

 If they have sufficient contact then you may want to check if they are eligible for CRB disclosures and in the future you may need to think about the legal requirements for ISA registration.

 For further information on this you can refer to Sport and Recreation Alliance guidance on ISA Registration and CRB disclosures.
 Please contact our Governance team for further guidance information.

 It’s a good idea to plan and schedule the whole process from the outset, as recruiting a new board member usually takes several months and involves a range of people.

 Think about the steps, timescales and costs involved in the whole process.

-- You need to decide what steps you are, or are not, going to include.
+- You need to decide what steps you are going to include.
 Reading through the whole resource will help you prioritise what is necessary and what you may already have in place.

 - You should be clear about who is responsible for what, and what information you will need to have prepared and by when.

 - You may find it helpful to ask one person to oversee and co-ordinate the process.